 The program culminates in a Finale Summer Symposium at which the students are introduced to the symposium attendees by their mentor and present their research results in a poster session; symposium attendees include faculty/mentors/colleagues, as well as fellow students and family members/guests.

-Participants in the BUGS Jr Program are required to spend at least 30 hours each week in their research activities, and are required to participate in the mandatory weekly programmatic activities (held in the mornings at Michelson Hall on the University Park Campus one day per week).
-If the student has outside commitments (a job, sports activity, summer school, family vacation or other plans) that conflict with this time commitment, they should NOT apply to this program.
-Failure to meet the time requirements during the program will result in forfeiture of place in the finale symposium and their $800 program participation stipend.
+Participants in the BUGS Jr Program are required to spend at least 30 hours each week in their research activities, and are required to participate in the mandatory programmatic activities (held at Michelson Hall on the University Park Campus one day per week).
+If you have outside commitments (a job, sports activity, summer school, family vacation or other plans) that conflict with this time commitment, you should NOT apply to this program.

 Yes.
 All participants that successfully complete the summer research course receive a stipend payment of $800.